 The late SLEEPYS SELECT ROSE

-(Middland Lipp A Tink X Sleepy's Fuzzy Fanny), 1983 chestnut sabino mare
+(Middland Lipp A Tink X Sleepy's Fuzzy Fanny), 1983 chestnut mare

 owned by Tammy Kastner of Ontario.

 The top picture was taken in 2002 when this mare was 19.
-She looks very much like a rose grey but note the dark mane and
+She looks very much like a rose grey, but

 pictured elsewhere on these pages.
-There are other sabino lines in the pedigree as well.
+There are other sabino-like lines in the pedigree as well.
 "Rosey's" nephew

 is also an odd color and is pictured below.
 Photos courtesy of Tammy Kastner,